I’m sure you have a credit card with a chip, or EMV chip to be specific, in your possession.

-The reason you’ve received chip cards in recent years is mainly financial.
+The reason US banks finally issued chip cards was financial.
 On October 1, 2015 the financial responsibility for fraudulent charges changed based on chip availability.
 After that date:

 - If the bank didn’t issue you a chip card and someone made a fake charge to your account that went through, the bank was responsible for the money.